Skip to main content

 Use case:

-Building a search tool with validated query parameters that the LLM can call, with full IDE autocompletion and type checking on both inputs and outputs.
+Building a search tool with typed query parameters that the LLM can call, with IDE autocompletion and type checking on both inputs and outputs.

 Structured Output via format Parameter